 ADRIENNE STEPHENS, Development and Marketing Director, joined the Conservancy in August, 2015.
 A long-time Ventura resident who has worked in the public relations,community outreach and marketing fields for most of her professional career, Adrienne holds a B.S. in Business Economics from U.C.S.B. and is passionate about keeping the public, press and Conservancy's growing member base informed, excited and engaged in the Conservancy's mission, projects and successes.
 When not at work, Adrienne enjoys hiking, biking, cooking and spending time with her husband, three kids and Australian Shepherd, Sydney.
 Email Adrienne at: email@example.com

 The Ventura Hillsides Conservancy is an equal opportunity employer.
 As a small non-profit land trust, we do a lot with just a small staff.
-Please see below for any job openings.
-We also offer internships for qualified students and graduates in interested in learning more about land conservation and the work we do, see our volunteer page for more details.
+We currently don't have any job openings but offer internships and volunteer opportunities throughout the year.
+Individuals who are interested in learning more about land conservation and the work we do, should check our volunteer page for more details.
 Volunteers are integral to our fight to preserve open space and restore natural areas in Ventura, if you are interested in getting involved please fill out the form here, or contact the VHC office.

 The Ventura Hillsides Conservancy has several internship positions available.